zakimjz/zakimjz.github.io/pages/courses/datamining/syllabus.md

 This course will provide an introduction to the main topics in data mining and knowledge discovery, including: algebraic, geometric and probabilistic foundations, classification, regression, and clustering.
+It will cover both unsupervised and supervised approaches.
 Emphasis will be laid on the algorithmic approach.